Liberationtech/notyourmotleycrew/notyourmotleycrew/templates/markdown/english_summary_of_the_swedish_debate.md

 Several clips featuring the pickaninny character are played, yet the host never broaches the subject of stereotypes.
 More than sloppy journalism I'd say that this omission is a reflection of the fact that Swedes, in general, aren't very familiar with the history of racism.

 A word for word translation of the title would be "Little pink and all the small multi colored ones".
 In trying to find a more graceful translation I and others came up with "Little Pink and the Motley Crew".
-Later I realized that the production company behind the film use the English title "Little pink and brokiga" leaving the last Swedish word in place.
+Later I realized that the production company behind the film uses the English title "Little pink and brokiga" leaving the last Swedish word in place.
 Later yet I realized that "Brokiga" is also the name for the international brand of merchandise products based on the characters from the film and the books that came before the film.